Koha-Community/kohadocs/source/serials.rst

 ------------------------------------------------------

 Everytime you create a new numbering pattern in serials you can save it for later use.
-These patters are accessible via the 'Manage numbering patterns' page.
+These patterns are accessible via the 'Manage numbering patterns' page.

 -  *Get there:* More > Serials > Manage numbering patterns